AishathN/SEI-PROJECT-1/README.md

 * Player can currently clear one board, complete.
 * Player's score is displayed in sidebar, complete.
-* Create a high score function, completed.
-* rather than ghosts running away, pokemon now hatch from an egg in the middle.
+* MVP complete other than debugging win/lose screen

 # Current TO DO list:

-* Bonus berries with associated timeout
-* Game over graphic window over game panel
-* You win graphic window over game panel
+* BGM addition
+* write conditional win/lose to govern game screen
 * Style the game interface

 # OPTIONAL:

 * Different game board layout - just change outer maze, not inner maze
+* Bonus berries with associated timeout